-- The pin_clean utility does not show charges that have checkpoint values greater than 999. - You should only use this option when a credit card number is reported as charged in both BRM and Paymentech, but it has not been recorded as paid in BRM.
-This is an uncommon scenario that can occur when the network connection is dropped after Paymentech responds and before BRM allocates the payment.
+A credit card number can be reported as charged in BRM and Paymentech but not be recorded as paid in BRM.
+This uncommon scenario can occur when the network connection drops after Paymentech responds but before BRM allocates the payment.